steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ##### FE UI

-FileRequest_MeshGenerateScalesDepthBufferByLambdaLinearScaling
-    The test incorrectly checks for a linear scale of the raw depth buffer value.

 A default relief size of 1024 leads to a Chrome exception.

 How does EF and AutoMapper handle object graphs (with populated navigation properties) during updates?